Laurence Bédard & Tina Louise Strip Down To Sexy Lingerie In Stunning Pic: ‘Twinning’

 Tina accessorized with two small earrings in her lobe.

-The women posed in front of a solid pink backdrop and tagged content creator and creative director Martin “DEPICT” Murillo in her post.
+The women posed in front of a solid pink backdrop, and Laurence tagged content creator and creative director Martin “DEPICT” Murillo in the caption.

 Laurence’s fans went wild over the sultry pic.
 Hundreds of her loyal admirers flocked to her comments section to shower her and Tina in praise.
 Many users called them “beautiful” and “gorgeous,” while some wanted to know who designed their lingerie.
 Several people called them their two favorite Instagram models.